Dylan Valley

 Dylan Valley is a South African filmmaker, born and raised in Cape Town.
 He has directed work with SABC, Al Jazeera, and independently.
 He teaches in the television studies department at Wits University.

 Early years and Education

-Valley grew up in Kuils River and then the white suburb of Durbanville where he faced being the only coloured child in the neighborhood.
+Valley grew up in Kuilsrivier and then the predominantly white town of Durbanville where he faced being the only coloured child in the neighbourhood.
 From this experience, he was pushed into the hip-hop music that constructed his identity.
 The Hip-Hop music genre led valley to incorporate this style within his another passion that is documentary filmmaking.
 And now, we can see his work which is a mix of music, art, performance, that tell stories about real people.